strategineer/personal-website/content/bin/rpg/xmooks/index.md

 ### Random Encounters

 Roll for a Random Encounter every 30 minutes or whenever a loud noise occurs.
 Usually, that's a 1 on a d6.
-Some people use an overloaded/hazard dice, where results of 2-6 do anything from ticking down light sources to providing clues.
-I don't bother.
-Time tracking works just as well.

 If the PCs are moving cautiously, they get the Omen before the encounter.
 If they are moving quickly or incautiously, they don't get the Omen.